Alphabetical Plant Listing

 • No serious pest or disease issues.
 Deer resistant.

-• Tansy deters ants, asparagus beetle, cabbage butterfly, cabbage maggot, carrot fly, Colorado potato beetle, cucumber beetle, cutworm, flies, cabbageworm, Japanese beetle, and squash bug.
+• Tansy deters ants, asparagus beetle, cabbage butterfly, cabbage maggot, carrot rust fly, Colorado potato beetle, cucumber beetle, cutworm, flies, cabbageworm, Japanese beetle, and squash bug.

 • Tansy oil contains thujone, which makes the plant useful to repel insects, especially mosquitoes and fleas.
 However, thujone is toxic and should be used cautiously, as it is toxic if ingested in large amounts.